Homes in Monroe County sold for lower prices recently: See how much here

 The USA TODAY Network is publishing localized versions of this story on its news sites across the country, generated with data from Realtor.com.
 Please leave any feedback or corrections for this story here.
 This story was written by Ozge Terzioglu.

-This article originally appeared on Rochester Democrat and Chronicle: Homes in Rochester NY sold for lower prices recently: See how much
+This article originally appeared on The Monroe News: Homes in Monroe County sold for lower prices recently: See how much here